Thomas Hakon Grönwall

-Thomas Hakon Grönwall or Thomas Hakon Gronwall (January 16, 1877 in Dylta bruk, Sweden – May 9, 1932 in New York City, New York) was a Swedish mathematician.
+Thomas Hakon Grönwall or Thomas Hakon Gronwall (born Hakon Tomi Grönwall; January 16, 1877 in Dylta bruk, Sweden – May 9, 1932 in New York City, New York) was a Swedish mathematician.
 He studied at the University College of Stockholm and Uppsala University and completed his Ph.D. at Uppsala in 1898.
 Grönwall worked for about a year as a civil engineer in Germany before he emigrated to the United States in 1904.
 He later taught mathematics at Princeton University and from 1925 he was a member of the physics department at Columbia University.